aniass/Data-Science-Portfolio/README.md

 ### [Waste app](https://github.com/aniass/Waste-app)

 That is Streamlit application with using a Deep Learning model to determine if a given waste are recycle or organic.
-We used a previous trained CNN (Convolutional Neural Netw orks) algorithm to detect waste.
+We used a previous trained CNN (Convolutional Neural Networks) algorithm to detect waste.
 - **Keywords**: python, streamlit, tensorflow, pillow.

 ### [Excel to sqlite database with python](https://github.com/aniass/Excel-to-sqlite-database-with-python)